 Community property laws specifically cover assets that are acquired after two people enter into a marriage.
 This means that any assets you brought into the marriage remain only yours if you end up getting divorced.
 But, it’s important to note that this only applies if you maintain separate ownership of those assets once you’re married.
 If you add your spouse to your bank account, for example, then it becomes subject to community property rules.

 Debts in your own name that you had before getting married are treated the same way.
-So if you had $10,000 in credit card debt in your name, it would still be only your debt after the marriage ends.
+So if you had $10,000 in credit card debt, it would still be your debt post-marriage.
 But, say you had a mortgage in your name for a home you own.
 You refinance the home and include your spouse on the new loan.
 That would automatically make it their debt as well.

-In the case of an individual retirement account, the court will assess the contributions that were made to the account after marriage.
+In the case of an IRA, the court will assess the contributions that were made to the account after marriage.
 This amount is then used as a basis for dividing assets according to community property laws.
 Essentially, both spouses would be entitled to a 50-50 split, regardless of who actually contributed to an IRA, 401(k) or another retirement plan after the marriage.

 Social Security benefits have their own rules.
 You must be married for at least 10 years in order to be entitled to a portion of your spouse’s Social Security benefits.
 If you’re in a military marriage, the amount of spousal benefits you’d be entitled to would be based on the number of years your spouse served during the marriage.

-It may be wise to consult a lawyer about drafting a prenup before the marriage to discuss the division of assets and any debts.
+It may be wise to consult a lawyer about drafting a prenup.
 Additionally, couples should research how favorably or unfavorably their home states look on adjudicating prenuptial agreements.

 “Many such agreements are set aside, depending on the jurisdiction,” Reischer says.
 “And the ability to enforce a prenup should be a top consideration for anyone looking to protect their wealth with a prenuptial agreement in a community property state.”